Thomsen22/MissingMoney/README.md

-# MissingMoney
+"Revenue Adequacy and the Missing Money Problem in Highly Renewable Electricity Systems"

 Thesis repository for Søren Thomsen

-"Revenue Adequacy and the Missing Money Problem in Highly Renewable Electricity Systems"

 The code to undertake the simulations presented in the Master Thesis is uploaded